ndieckow/aoc-2023/README.md

 For some reason, I really struggled with today's problem.
 Setting up the graph in part 1 took me over an hour.
 I tried DP for the second part, but it seems like it's too slow.

 Okay, DP worked for part 2, but it takes like 5 minutes.
 This is the solution I'm gonna go with for now.
 I might update this later once I figure out a faster one.

+## Day 24
+A different kind of problem today, requiring a bit of linear (and nonlinear) algebra.
+For part 1, we just iterate over all pairs of hailstones and solve a 2-by-2 system in constant time.
+So, $\mathcal O(N^2)$ overall.

+For part 2, you can build a big nonlinear system with 900 equations (3 equations for each hailstone) and 306 unknowns (3 for position + 3 for velocity + the collision times with the 300 hailstones).
+You can apparently plug this into Z3 and get the solution.
+I tried sympy, but it never finished.
+If you think about it, you only need three equations to determine a straight line in $\R^3$.
+We know that a solution exists, so if it works for three, it must work for all hailstones.
+With just 9 equations and 9 unknowns, sympy finishes quickly.
+But I don't know how it operates (probably some crazy computational algebra), so I can't give a complexity estimate.

+I've also tried using Newton's method, but it's very fickle.
+The initial guess `np.arange(9) * 100000` works best for me (the constant was chosen arbitrarily, you just want to be somewhat close to the true solution).
+With an ample 39 iterations, it converges to the correct solution, at least on my input.